Paleo Sweet Potato Gnocchi

 Once the gnocchi is rolled, use a fork (dipping it in more tapioca flour), to make the cute little ridges on the gnocchi.

-Cooking Paleo Sweet Potato Gnocchi Frozen
+Boil the Paleo Sweet Potato Gnocchi

 Next, bring a pot of water to a boil and cook until the gnocchi floats to the top.
 I use a slotted/skimmer spoon like this one to remove the floating gnocchi from the boiling water and transfer them to a strainer.
 The Paleo Sweet Potato Gnocchi will cook very fast because it is so fresh, expect it to take only 2-4 minutes to float to the top.